ayshiff/my-open-source-journey/docs/contributions/backstage#5675.md

 ### Configure the viewport

-In order to make certain elements visible (like the table of contents), we will have to set a custom viewport size.
+In order to make certain elements visible (like the table of contents), we have to set a custom viewport size.
 We will take the `macbook-15` preset dimensions and define those values inside the `cypress.json` configuration file.
 This will tell Cypress to set a custom screen size for our application.

 ```json title="cypress.json"